teodevgroup/teo/PLANNING.md

 - Server: custom request methods and url params
 - Availability flags
 - Database type mapping for field, property
+- Default argument for argument list and config declaration

 #### 0.0.59
 - Rewrite generators with namespaces and actions